OneGeology/documentation/docs/source/portal.rst

 Using the thematic analysis tools
 ----------------------------------

-As we have seen in section 1.4.1.1, we may use the ‘*Active Layers Properties*’ tool to discover further information about any of our active layers in a map session.
-Information that may be revealed in this dialogue is that the layer is available for ‘*Thematic Analysis*’, as in the below example.
+We may use the ‘*Active Layers Properties*’ to discover further information about any of our active layers in a map session.
+Information that may be revealed in this dialogue is that the layer is available for ‘*Analysis*’, as in the below example.

 .. figure:: images/ThematicAnal.jpg
    :width: 600